LovelaceAcademy/Learn/_posts/2021-08-24-nft-minting-guide.markdown

 📝 _NFTs can also be created using various ingenious methods that can fit within the 16KB Tx metadata payload.
 Examples of this are [Stellar Hood](https://stellarhood.com/), [CardanoTrees](https://cardanotrees.com/) and upcoming NFTs from [Veritree](https://ito.veritree.com)_

 [IPFS](https://ipfs.io/) is the currently accepted solution for storing and serving content in the Web3 world.
 In order to quickly upload content pinned to IPFS without operating a full node, you can use a freemium service like [Pinata](https://app.pinata.cloud/) and note the `CID` of your uploaded content.
-This `CID` will be used in the `image` field of your Tx metadata to point your NFT to an IPFS URL.
-In this example we will use the [Lovelace Academy logo](https://learn.lovelace.academy/img/LALOGO.png) as the image for our NFT.
+This `CID` will be used in the `image` field of your Tx metadata to point your CNFT to an IPFS URL.
+In this example we will use the [Lovelace Academy logo](https://learn.lovelace.academy/img/LALOGO.png) as the image for our CNFT.

 ![](/img/nft-pinata.png)